 - Notice injurious postures in fitness magazines doing "fitness and health" moves.
 It will remind you not to do them, and why pain is no mystery.

-- Does my work mean you never do any flexion?
-Of course not - that is misunderstand the concepts.
+- Does using my work mean you never do any flexion?
+Of course not - that is misunderstanding the concepts.
 The idea is notice if you spend most of your day that way and then use predominantly flexion exercises on top of that.
 Then it is no mystery why you hurt.
-Understand, don't memorize blanket and arbitrary rules.
+Understand, don't memorize arbitrary rules.

 - Send me photos showing the principles in action, Prizes for best candid.

 - Send me your success stories about using these principles.
 Send typo corrections, nice notes, and success stories.

 - Please do not e-mail saying you are "doing the exercises 10 times and want me to tell you how to fix your discs."
 I get hundreds of those mails.
 Here is the answer now: If you stop hurting your discs with bad bending, bad sitting, and bad exercises, then a major source of disc injury will stop.
 It is not the exercises that fix things, it's you.
 Sure, send nice e-mails of what you are trying, and photos of your happy successes.
 First make sure you understand everything in the free article above.
 The books tell more.
 Smile, breathe.
 Pass this knowledge on to others.

 Don't Change These Concepts and Methods Back To "What You Know" - These Methods Work Only As Written and Intended